Rice production in Japan: History

-Phytolithic studies indicate that dry-field rice may have been in Japan as early as the Early Jōmon, about 6000 years ago.
+Rice agriculture was brought to Japan during the first millennium BC by Korean farmer migrants.
 Wet-field rice agriculture was introduced into Japan between the Final Jōmon and the Early Yayoi periods.
 It is thought that this started the archipelago's agricultural revolution with its first intensive crop production.
 Rice occupies an emotional place in Japanese history, society, and political economy (Hsu, 1994).

 Since the postwar land reform (1945–1949), Japanese farms have remained fragmented and small.
 To prevent the reconsolidation of farmland, joint-stock companies cannot own farmland; agricultural cooperatives can own farmland only if they do the actual farming.
-Currently the average rice farmer works only 1.65 acres (6680 square meters or 2/3 hectare), which a little larger than a football field.
+Currently the average rice farmer works only 1.65 acres (6680 square meters or 2/3 hectare), which is a little larger than a football field.
 A typical American farm is 160 times larger.

-As part of the government's control of rice, rice imports are banned except in processed forms.
+Because of legislative malapportionment favoring rural interests, rice farmers have had a pronounced influence in Japanese legislative politics.
+As part of the government's control of rice, rice imports are subject to high tariffs except in processed forms.
 Also, because of the disproportionate political power wielded by farmers, rice production is subsidized by the government.
 This aggravated trade frictions between Japan and the United States.
 To the extent that Japan's rice producers have expressed discontent in removing quotas and high tariffs that help their industry at home, at the price of other Japanese industries prospering such as (Kia).
 Tokyo's rationale for the ban is that self-sufficiency in rice is important for food security purposes.
 In addition domestic farm groups have long maintained that rice cultivation is part of Japanese culture.
 Yet this culture seems to be fading as Japan's subsidies come in the form of incentives for the younger population to claim their stake in future rice production industry although with higher education levels, this industry becomes less lucrative for them.
 Hayami (1988) argued that Japanese consumers have become more tolerant of high rice prices because their food expenditure as a ratio of total expenditure has declined as their incomes rise (Hsu, 1994).
 Surprisingly, consumer groups have not actively supported the lifting of the ban in order to reduce the rice price.
-The main reason is reportedly the Japanese consumers’ demand for “high-quality” rice.
+The main reason is reportedly the Japanese consumers’ demand for "high-quality" rice.
 Surveys indicate that consumers believe that foreign rice tastes bad.

 In the Uruguay Round of GATT (General Agreement of Tariffs and Trade) negotiations in 1990, Japan refused to give concessions in eliminating its ban on rice imports.
 It was estimated that without the ban, U.S. rice exports to Japan could have amounted to $656 million a year.
 As of 2010 free trade in connection with the Trans-Pacific Partnership is again being debated in Japan.